jesperottosen/Civ5mod-NoCitiesOnSmallIslands/README.md

 Includes a check before city building wrt the number of water tiles around the location.

+Vrsio 0.3 evaluates Water tiles in neighbourgh tiles for some patterns.

 Allows for some canal-type locations.

-Polynesia, though, get to settle.
+Polynesia, though, get to settle as usual.